-This command is used to receive an acknowledge from the boot loader indicating that communication has been established.
+COMMAND_PING This command is used to receive an acknowledge from the boot loader indicating that communication has been established.
 This command is a single byte.

-'''
+The format of the command is as follows:

-unsigned char ucCommand[1];

-ucCommand[0] = COMMAND_PING;
+unsigned char ucCommand[1]; ucCommand[0] = COMMAND_PING; COMMAND_DOWNLOAD

-'''